kevko2020/MintNotify/README.md

 Hosted on Heroku with a scheduler.

 # Current Savings Goals
-1. Max out 401k
+1. Max out 401k - 19.5k
-2. Max out HSA
+2. Max out HSA - $3.5k
+4. Max out Roth or backdoor Roth - $6k
 3. Max out ESPP
-4. Put as much as possible in mega backdoor roth
+4. Put as much as possible in mega backdoor roth - $33.5k
 5. Adjust above to make sure paycheck is just enough for necessities.
 6. FIRE?